Sustainability Policy

 Sustainable Finance Disclosure Regulation (SFDR) classifications.

-The Sustainable Finance Disclosure Regulation (SFDR) provides a European framework for classifying investments based on their sustainability performance.
+The Sustainable Finance Disclosure Regulation (SFDR) provides a European framework for classifying investments based on their sustainability ambitions and performance.
 Only investments that meet the SFDR requirements may be labeled as sustainable.
 These regulations require financial institutions to report transparently on how sustainability is integrated into their investment choices and allow investors to be better informed about the sustainability of investment products.
 SFDR divides products into three categories based on the extent to which sustainability plays a role:

 - Article 6: Investment products that do not actively integrate sustainability and typically do not provide specific information about addressing sustainability risks within the investment strategy.
 These products are often referred to as "gray investments."